-Gerasa is truly an overwhelming site and best preserved Roman cities in the Near East.
+Gerasa is truly an overwhelming site and one of the most important and best preserved Roman cities in the Near East.
 With 25,000 inhabitants in the 2nd century AD it was an important center of Roman life, trade and politics.
 It was also one of the ten members of Levant's free city federation called Decapolis.